Irrelon/nextjs-morph-page/readme.md

 Any css applied to the page 2 element "test1" will be applied as the morph transitions.

-> VERY IMPORTANT: The plugin does not currently support having custom styles on an element.
-If you use styles directly on an element via the style="" attribute they will be wiped out when a morph is applied.
+> VERY IMPORTANT: The plugin does not currently support having style attributes on an element.
+If you apply styles directly on an element via the style="" attribute they will be wiped out when a morph is applied.
 Use css selectors only.